alexssh/figwidgets-monorepo/src/widgets/Checklist/ABOUT.md

 Figma + FigJam widget to create a checklist for any occasion.

 - Manual sorting of tasks and sections
+- Prioritise your task using coloured checkboxes
-- Customise the appearance: hide or show description, meta information or completed tasks
+- Customise the appearance: hide or show a description, meta information, completed tasks or even the background
 - Separate edit locking of the task list or checkboxes
 - Dark mode support